modothprav/file-encryption-java/README.md

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+## Java File Encryptor

+The Objective of this project was to learn how to use the Java Cryptography Extension (JCE) to perform symmetric file encryption and decryption.
+Additionally password-based encryption and implementation for changes in recommended key lengths and algorithms were also added.

 ## Folder Structure

-The workspace contains two folders by default, where:
+The project contains two folders

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+- `src`: the folder has the FileEncryptor.java where majority of the project functionality resides and a Util.java file with some utility fuctions.
+- `resources`: this folder is used to store all the input and output files i.e. the plaintext and ciphertext files.